-A range of guidance is being produced as part of this project following consultation activities (surveys and workshops) with people across Europe and healthcare professionals working in this field.
+A range of guidance has been produced following consultation surveys and workshops with people across Europe and healthcare professionals working in this field.

-A new lung cancer website was launched in August 2016 to improve access to the information and support that people affected by lung cancer in Europe have told us they need.
-It will be a key resource for European Respiratory Society (ERS) members to signpost their patients to.
+A new lung cancer website to improve access to information and support that people affected by lung cancer in Europe have told us they need was launched in August 2016.
+It is a key resource for European Respiratory Society (ERS) members to signpost their patients to.

-ELF and ERS have been working with individuals living with lymphangioleiomyomatosis (LAM) and LAM patient organisations to develop patient-led guidance on what matters most to people affected by LAM.
+ELF and ERS have been working with women living with lymphangioleiomyomatosis (LAM) and LAM patient organisations to develop patient-led guidance on what matters most to people affected by LAM.
 A patient advisory group consisting of women with experience of LAM from Denmark, Germany, Italy, Ireland, the Netherlands, Norway, Sweden and the United Kingdom helped to guide the project.

 A survey and workshop were developed jointly by ELF and the European LAM Federation to identify and discuss the top 10 priorities for the diagnosis, treatment and care of women living with LAM.